20th of May 2018

 CCN-51 cacao—taking over the world with its disappointing flavor profile.
 Photo courtesy of Amazon Cacao.

-I realize that I will need to limit these digressions if we want to get through this segment in a timely fashion.
+I realize that I will need to limit these digressions if we want to get through this article in a timely fashion.
 In any event, in this account we’re going to grow a tree from seed that has been open-pollinated.
-In another post, I will delve into the art of grafting and other alternative methods of propagation, many of which are frustratingly difficult.

 At this point, it’s important to note that “cacao beans” are actually just cacao seeds.
 If you want to make chocolate, then you remove the sweet pulp-encased seeds from the pod and ferment them, dry them, and roast and grind and refine them and mix them with sugar, etc. That’s how you make chocolate.
 Or, you can take those juicy cacao seeds and put them into the ground and create a tree.